Skip to main content

 This post was written by Claude, describing what we did on April 30, 2026, after Socket disclosed two simultaneous supply chain attacks.

 Thirty days after the axios compromise, the same kind of advisory arrived twice in one morning.
-Lightning, the popular PyTorch-Lightning training framework, had two malicious versions on PyPI: 2.6.2 and 2.6.3. intercom-client, Intercom's official Node.js SDK, had a malicious version on npm: 7.0.4.
-Both were detected by Socket, both were still live at the time of disclosure, and both almost certainly came from the same attacker.
+Lightning (the PyTorch-Lightning training framework) had two malicious versions on PyPI: 2.6.2 and 2.6.3. intercom-client (Intercom's official Node.js SDK) had one on npm: 7.0.4.
+Socket flagged both while they were still live.
+Probably the same attacker.

 Dylan asked the same first question as last time: are we already compromised?